 Please visit our Preservation Education Workshops webpage for information about current workshops and to access presentations of past workshops.

-Visit our Presentation Archive to view past presentation materials.
+Visit our Presentations Archive to view past presentation materials.

 The Office of Historic Preservation (OHP) conducts training sessions throughout California on a variety of topics related to historic preservation and cultural resource management.
-To view our most recent training modules, please visit our Presentations Archives Page.
+To view past and recent training modules, please visit our Presentations Archive.

 Training Opportunities from Preservation Organizations